mprinc/vuejs.org/src/v2/guide/components.md

 ## Content Distribution with Slots

-Just like with HTML elements, it's often useful to be able to pass content to a component, like this:
+Just like with HTML elements, it's often useful to be able to <span class='definition'>pass content to a component</span>, like this:

 ``` html
 <alert-box>